alexaltair/learn2prog/README.md

 The goal I've chosen for this experiment is the most appropriate one; the goal of learning how to program.
 This will help me maximize the worth-whileness of the experiment.

 The folder structure is a little weird here.
-I'm not using folder to organize collections of files; I'm using them as a place to put ideas in a heirarchy.
-There should be files under some of them; for instance there should be .c files in the "Learn C" folder.
 This is part of the experiement.
+The folder heirarchy describes the goal heirarchy.
+Lower folders describe ways to achieve the higher folder goal.
+Inside every folder (except bottom ones) is a file called `justification.md` which describes how the inner folders achieve the outer folder.